The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Depart – 4.00 pm

-How long you spend here is, of course, entirely up to you, we have not allowed a lot of time to stop here as there is still more to see.
-Adding an extra 20 minutes or so if you feel you can, will be ok of course.
+How long you spend here is, of course, entirely up to you.
+We haven’t allowed much time to stop here, as there is still more to see.
+Adding an extra 20 minutes or so if you feel you can, will be ok.

-This is a really busy time of day to be here, but still well worth visiting of course.
+This is the peak time of day to be at the 12 Apostles, but still well worth visiting, of course.
 The walk from the car park takes a couple of minutes to reach the viewing platforms.

-Toilets and a basic cafe for drinks etc. The cafe and info center closes at 5 pm, all-year-round, but the viewing area for the 12 Apostles is open 24 hours a day.
-Dogs are not allowed in the National Park but can be left in vehicles, if safe to do so.
+Toilets and a basic cafe for drinks and more.
+The cafe and info centre close at 5 pm, all year round, but the viewing area for the 12 Apostles is open 24 hours a day.
+Dogs are not allowed in the National Park, but can be left in vehicles if it is safe to do so.

 Read more about what to see and do at the 12 Apostles…